Boston University New Play Initiative (NPI)

 - She Eats Apples (Stephanie Brownell), Restricted (Danyele Brickner), Broken (William Carter), Sickle (Abbey Fenbert), and Equal Writes (Phil Schroeder) were produced over the course of the 2014-2015 academic year as part of the first @Play Festival of New Work, a year-long celebration of the MFA Playwriting class of 2015, co-produced by Boston University Graduate School of Arts & Sciences and the College of Fine Arts School of Theatre in collaboration with Boston Playwrights’ Theatre.

 - In December 2015 at the Calderwood Pavilion at the Boston Center for the Arts, Boston Center for American Performance (the School of Theatre’s professional extension) and New Repertory Theatre partnered on a production of Robert Brustein’s new play with music, Exposed, a reimagining of Molière’s Tartuffe.

 - Boston Center for American Performance (BCAP) and New Repertory Theatre also partnered on the February 2016 rolling world premiere of Kirsten Greenidge’s Baltimore, presented at the Boston University Theatre, Lane-Comley Studio 210.
 The play was nominated for an Elliot Norton Award for Outstanding New Script in 2016.

-- In Fall 2016, the School of Theatre will present Daddy Issues by SOT alumnus Tom L. Wark (CFA’16), and directed by SOT alumna Leila Ghaemi (CFA’14).
-The production will serve as the School’s official 2016 Kennedy Center American College Theatre Festival entry.
+- In Fall 2016, the School of Theatre presented Daddy Issues by SOT alumnus Tom L. Wark (CFA’16), and directed by SOT alumna Leila Ghaemi (CFA’14).